Refer a Student

 Q: What is the enrollment process?

-A: Interested students will be invited to attend an enrollment session during the fall enrollment period with a parent/guardian.
-During the session, students and parents/guardians will learn more about Denver Urban Scholars and our programming.
+A: Students interested in mentoring will be invited to attend an enrollment session during the fall enrollment period with a parent/guardian.
+During the session, students and parents/guardians will learn more about Denver Urban Scholars mentoring.
 At the end of the evening, if the student is interested, both parties will be invited to complete an application.
 Notifications of enrollment typically follow within 2-4 weeks.
 For enrollment in other services, please reach out to the principal or social worker at the partner school to learn more.

 Q: What if my student is not appropriate for this specific program?